otherland/christianity/content/unveiling-the-prophetic-gift-meaning-and-relevance-for-christian-believers-1722088521.md

 Category: Spiritual Life/Spiritual Gifts
 Slug: unveiling-the-prophetic-gift-meaning-and-relevance-for-christian-believers
 Tags: gift of prophecy characteristics, is the gift of prophecy for today, what is the spiritual gift of prophecy, what is prophecy spiritual gift, the spiritual gift of prophecy, the gift of prophecy meaning, spiritual life, spiritual gifts
+Description: The spiritual gift of prophecy is a special ability given by the Holy Spirit to some believers to speak forth the message of God It involves receiving and communicating a divinely inspired message that reveals Gods heart will or plans to individuals or a group of people Those with this
 ---

 ## What is the spiritual gift of prophecy?

 The **spiritual gift of prophecy** is a special ability given by the Holy Spirit to some believers to speak forth the message of God.
 It involves receiving and communicating a divinely inspired message that reveals God's heart, will, or plans to individuals or a group of people.
 Those with this gift are able to speak words of encouragement, edification, exhortation, and comfort to others, bringing insight and direction from God.